X01XX/Unorthodox-Expert-System/README.md

 If something happens to change the state of the device to a non-optimal state, the device can again run rules to put it into an optimal state.

 At a higher level, maybe something gets "bored", or "satiated", so the optimum state changes.
 At some level are we following something like: food -> shelter -> rest -> food ?

+A "domain" is a state and a set of actions.
+There can be more than one domain.
+A goal state can include all domains, or less if a goal for a domain is all X.  Plans for multiple domains are run in parallel.